Our environment intro copy

 MSCI’s environmental policy outlines the environmental principles that help guide our company’s strategic and operational business decisions.
 This policy underscores our commitment to limiting our environmental impact over time and encouraging our stakeholders to do the same.

 Our environment copy part 1

 Our business strategy and the outcomes anticipated by environmentally responsible behaviors are strongly aligned.
 In order to further assess and develop our environmental impact strategy and to enhance our transparency towards our clients, shareholders and employees, we submitted our first full CDP disclosure in 2019.
 CDP, formerly Carbon Disclosure Project, runs a global disclosure system which enables investors, companies, cities, states and regions to measure and manage their environmental impacts.
-For the first couple of years, we have received a grade of B and in 2021, we were upgraded to A-.
+We received an A- grade in 2021 after receiving B grades in each of the two preceding years.
 The score improvement reflects our leadership position on climate including our best practices related to climate governance, business strategy and financial planning and carbon reduction initiatives.

 To help MSCI in its ongoing efforts to build upon the processes and frameworks for managing climate-related risks and opportunities and improving its communications around these efforts, MSCI conducted a climate-related scenario analysis (in alignment with the Task Force on Climate-related Disclosures Recommendations) in early 2019.

 In 2020, we published our TCFD report, which provides climate-related financial disclosure that aligns with the recommendations of the Financial Stability Board’s Task Force on Climate-related Financial Disclosures and aims to provide greater transparency regarding our approach to sustainability, facilitate sustainable investing by the investment community and help reduce our own long-term financial risks related to climate change.

 Task Force on Climate-related Financial Disclosures (TCFD) Report

 Carbon Emissions Metrics and Targets